stone-w4tch3r/telegram_digest/docs/auth.md

 4. **Configuration**

-   - New `AuthenticationOptions` record placed in `Web/Options` with env-var mapping.
+   - New `AuthOptions` record placed in `Web/Options` with env-var mapping.
    - `.env` / Kubernetes secrets control behaviour; no code changes are required to toggle modes.

 5. **Handlers**